IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz.rst

 and more can be added by users.
 Each component must have an equation of state model, while transport models for viscosity, thermal conductivity and surface tension are optional.

-Functions listed in this section allow you to check what components and models are available and get references for the models.
+Functions listed in this section allow you to discover what components and models are available and get references for the models.

 .. autofunction:: registered_components